planetjekyll/snippets/README.md

 # Jekyll Snippets (Tips 'n' Tricks)

 Welcome.
-The Jekyll Snippets chapter collecting tips 'n' tricks about all things Jekyll and friends.
+The Jekyll Snippets chapter collects tips 'n' tricks about all things Jekyll and friends.

 Do you have any Jekyll tips or tricks that you'd like to write about?
 We love guest posts.